PixelQuinn/employee-retention-dashboard/README.md

 ## 📂 Directories
 ### 1. `data/`
 Contains raw and processed datasets for analysis.
-Please ensure no sensitive data is included.

 ### 2. `notebooks/`
 Jupyter Notebooks for: